terrisage/GettingAndCleaningData/README.md

 Getting and Cleaning Data Programming Assignment

-Following text was copied from the Coursera Data Science Specialization Getting and Cleaning Data Course Programming Assignment.

-The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
+The purpose of this project is to demonstrate my ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
-You will be graded by your peers on a series of yes/no questions related to the project.
-You will be required to submit: 1) a tidy data set as described below, 2) a link to a Github repository with your script for performing the analysis, and 3) a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.
-You should also include a README.md in the repo with your scripts.
-This repo explains how all of the scripts work and how they are connected.

-One of the most exciting areas in all of data science right now is wearable computing - see for example this article .
-Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users.
-The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
+The theme of this project is the data collected from wearable computing such as Fitbit and Jawbone up.
+The data linked for this project represents the data collected from a Samsung Galaxy accelerometer.
 A full description is available at the site where the data was obtained:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-Here are the data for the project:
+Data for the project:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

- You should create one R script called run_analysis.R that does the following.
-Merges the training and the test sets to create one data set.
-Extracts only the measurements on the mean and standard deviation for each measurement.
-Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
+This Github repository contains:
+1. Readme file named README.md which is this file describing the purpose and contents of the repository
+2. R Programming script named run_analysis.R for running in RStudio
+2. Tidy dataset named tidydata.txt with the average of each variable for each activity and each subject
+3. Codebook named CodeBook.md which describes the variables, the data, and any transformations

+Two files, run_analysis.R and Codebook.md are described in more detail below.

+run_analysis.R

+The script was implemented in RStudio on a MacBook Air running OS X Yosemite.
+The MacBook Air has 1.7 GHz Intel Core i7 processor, 8 GB of 1600 MHz DDR3 memory, and version 10.10.3 OS X. The script took about 3 minutes to run on that MacBook.
+The script has not been tested in other enviroments or with other configurations.

+The script performs the following high-level tasks:

+Prepares the R dependencies and the working directories Downloads and unzips the original dataset
+Loads the features, keeps only the variable related to mean and std Loads the subjects and activities.
+It merges them.
+It merges features, subjects, and activities
-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+Cleans the variable names to human readable form (and R coding standard compliant) Creates the tidy data set contained in tidydata.txt with the average of each variable for each activity and each subject.

+CodeBook.md

+The CodeBook contains a description of the original dataset, the data acquisition process, the data transformation process, the variables, and the tidy dataset format.